react-tags/react-tags/README.md

 ```
 npm install --save react-tags
 ```
-It is, however, also available to be used separately (dist/ReactTags.min.js).
+It is, however, also available to be used separately (`dist/ReactTags.min.js`).
 If you prefer this method remember to include [ReactDND](https://github.com/gaearon/react-dnd) as a dependancy.
-Refer to the [demo](http://prakhar.me/react-tags) as an example.
+Refer to the [demo](http://prakhar.me/react-tags/example) to see how this works.

 ### Usage